Raudius/nextcloud_app/README.md

 ## Front-end (Typescript + Vue)

 The project comes with all the required config files to start developing in Typescript using the Vue framework.
+Nextcloud's vue components library is also included, so they are directly available after set-up.

 ```shell
 npm install    # Make sure you install dependencies